abersager/spotify-proxy/README.md

 > **Note**: Cloudflare will automatically create a new repository for you during deployment

+### Step 2: Complete Setup

+After deployment, **visit your worker URL** and you'll be automatically guided through the complete setup process - no additional tools needed!

-### Step 2: Get Your Cloudflare Credentials
+### Cloudflare Credentials (for deployment)

-You'll need these during deployment:
+You'll need these during the initial deployment:

 #### 🔑 Cloudflare API Token